 The differences in probiotics used, strains and doses make it hard to interpret the result of these studies.
 Yet, there is enough evidence to warrant further evaluation of the effects of probiotics on constipation.
 Combining several strains of Lactobacilli and Bifidobacteria might help in treating childhood constipation.

 Childhood constipation can affect a child’s digestion, weight, and everyday life.
 This makes it even more important to treat this problem and prevent it from recurring.
 If the constipation is hard to relieve and associated with a lot of blood or pain, see a health professional.

 Talking to your child about the problems he might have may also help.
-Conveying concerns and getting reassurance will lessen stress that may cause constipation.
+Conveying concerns and getting reassurance will lessen the stress that may cause constipation.
 Introducing healthy probiotics like Probonix may also help create regularity in your child.

 People who liked this blog also read these:

 - Video Series – The Six Truths You Need To Know Before Choosing A Probiotic